Please click here for important information on artwork shipping and collection related to COVID-19 government directives.

-Thank you for visiting Heffel.ca, our new website which is currently still in development.
-Please note that some of our webpages may not be perfect, yet.
+Thank you for visiting the new Heffel website, which is still in development.
+Please note that some of the pages may not be perfect just yet.

-We are in the beta testing stage and with your support, we hope to make Heffel’s website the best platform for your fine art needs.
+With your support we hope to make our website the best platform for your fine art needs.
 We welcome your valuable feedback and invite you to send us a message at your convenience.

 The Heffel business began with Kenneth G. Heffel, industrialist and art collector, who founded Kenneth G. Heffel Fine Art Inc. in 1978.
 He poured his heart, soul and love for Canadian art into his budding business.
 He opened the gallery in a stunning heritage building on Vancouver’s established South Granville Gallery Row, and slowly built up his collection and clientele, starting with a small but robust group of paintings by several Canadian masters.
 Heffel became one of the foremost galleries in the country and established a reputation for handling the very best artworks by Canadian artists.
 In 1987, after nearly a decade in the fine art business, Heffel passed away suddenly, leaving his sons David, then 25, and Robert, 23, to carry on the family name in the art business.

 The company was renamed Heffel Gallery the same year, and David and Robert held numerous successful exhibitions through the mid-ninetees of important artists, such as B.C.
 Binning, Emily Carr, Lawren Harris, W.J.
 Phillips, David Blackwood, Alex Colville, E.J.
 Hughes, Jean McEwen and Guido Molinari, among many others.